hotosm/fmtm/docs/User-Manual-For-Project-Managers.md

 ## Steps to create a project in FMTM

 1. Go to [fmtm][11] .
-2. In the header, you'll find two tabs: Explore Projects and Manage Organization.
+2. In the header, you'll find three tabs: Explore Projects, Manage Organization, and Manage Categories.

    ![fmtm dashboard][12]